 However, as you drill down into advanced features like conditional form logic, custom branding, integrations, and security features, you’ll really start to see what you’re paying for with the Business and Enterprise plans.

 The Standard Business plan is a viable option for smaller businesses and simple projects.
 It comes with all of the Smartsheet core features at a reasonable price point.
 Business plans require a minimum of three licenses.

 Once you hit the Business level, you’ll benefit from unlimited free users.
 So, you don’t necessarily need a license for every team member.
 But it’s worth noting that free users can’t create sheets, reports, or dashboards.
 They can only view or edit those items that have been shared with them by licensed users.

 Overall, the Business package is solid.
 It does fall a bit short compared to other project management tools at the same price point in terms of value.
 But it’s still loaded with features, and we can recommend it with confidence for businesses that prefer spreadsheet-style project management.

 The Enterprise plan comes with everything in the Business plan plus unlimited sheets, single sign-on, enterprise access controls, directory integrations, chargeback reports, user merge, and the ability to send emails from your domain email addresses.

 With the Enterprise plan, you’re definitely getting an upgrade from the Standard Business package.
 But the plan still lacks some of the tools that really take enterprise project management to the next level.

-It’s also important to note that the only way you can upgrade to Smartsheet Advanced is with an Enterprise plan.
-Even though we don’t know the actual prices, we do know it’s going to be expensive.
+Note the only way you can upgrade to Smartsheet Advanced is with an Enterprise plan.
+Even though we don’t know the actual prices, it’s safe to assume the plans will be expensive.

-Most Enterprise packages from other project management software providers include these types of features for free.
-That’s one of the reasons why we think Smartsheet is slightly overpriced.
-To truly get the most out of this software, you’ll need the top-of-the-line package.
+Most Enterprise packages from other project management software providers include a similar feature set for free, which is why we think Smartsheet is slightly overpriced.
+To truly get the most out of the software, you’ll need the top-of-the-line package.

 10,000ft by Smartsheet